skrey/yellow-extensions/source/help/sv/adjusting-media.md

 ---
 Title: Anpassa medier
 ---
 !!!
-Denna sida finns bara på engelska.
+Den här sidan finns inte på ditt språk.
 Vill du göra en översättning?
 [Läs mer](/sv/yellow/help/contributing-guidelines).

 All media is located in the `media` folder.
 You can store your images and other files here.